 The Occupational Safety and Health Act has changed workplace safety culture to help cut down on accidents and fatalities.
 It created OSHA, an agency that was established to help protect the worker’s right to safety.
 OSHA has very detailed rules and the ability to enforce those regulations if companies do not follow them.
 The agency can issue fines for safety violations.

 First, OSHA must know of these violations.
 It discovers violations in two ways.
 The first is an OSHA inspection.
 The agency sends investigators to the workplace on its own to audit and checks for rule violations.
 OSHA can also investigate after it receives a complaint about a safety violation.
+You may even be denied workers’ compensation if they deem that your injury could have been prevented by following their guidelines.

 OSHA Offers Multiple Ways to Contact Them